-- Lived in Washington for three years prior to, and continuously since, earning the high school diploma or equivalent, AND
+- Lived in Washington earning the high school diploma or equivalent until admitted to college

 How to Apply

 The Washington Student Achievement Council (WSAC) has developed a state application, WASFA (Washington Application for State Financial Aid), for students who are unable to complete a FAFSA due to immigration status.

 If this is your first application, submit a Washington Higher Education Residency Affidavit/Declaration/Certification to the Office of the Registrar.